HomeTop HeadlinesPopular Actor Shares He's in Last Stages of Life

 Over the last month, Garbutt has been dealing with worsening pain in his hip and back, leading his medical team to admit him for tests and monitoring.
 The results confirmed his fears—the cancer had spread aggressively.

 Following his announcement, Garbutt’s family created a GoFundMe campaign to support his wife and daughter after his passing.
-At the time of writing, the fundraiser had surpassed £36,000.
+At the time of writing, the fundraiser had surpassed £55,000.

 Garbutt stressed that he was not asking for pity.
-His only wish, he wrote, is for his wife and child to have the life they deserve—one he had hoped to provide himself.
+His only wish, he wrote, is for his wife and child to have the life they deserve—one he had hoped to provide them.
 Any contributions would help Louise and Saoirse manage life without him and keep them safe in their home.

 Throughout his battle, Garbutt has partnered with Action Cancer and supported the charity’s Peer Mentoring Programme, encouraging men to check their skin frequently and seek medical help early.
 In earlier interviews, he spoke openly about the emotional toll of his diagnosis—the persistent fear of the cancer spreading after doctors warned him about its seriousness.